sashang/titan/Readme.md

 The command above should start both the client and the server and web browser should open pointing to the client side port.
-If not point the browser at `https://localhost:8080`.
+If not point the browser at `https://localhost:8080` or `https://localhost:8081`.
 This is the client side interface, which is written in F# and transpiled to Javascript.
 It's implemented as a single page app which means that the Javascript for all the pages of this site is loaded when the user's browser makes the first request.
 Subsequent pages don't need to make requests to the server.
 Requests to the server are only made for specfic data that resides on the database or for authentication with other authentication providers like Google.

 The server side code runs on port `http://localhost:8085`.
 This is all in F# on top of ASP.NET Core.

+### Certificates

+When running locally and connecting over https, Edge will complain about the certificate not being trusted.
+You can install the certificate in the windows trusted certificate store.
+Click the Lock icon in the address bar.
+Click 'certificate' -> Details -> Copy to file.
+Then open the control panel, open Administrative tools -> Manage Certificates and add the certificate you saved under Trusted Root Certificate Authorities -> Certificates.

 ## Development